ralphte/build_a_phish/README.md

 `docker logs gophish`

+### Mitmproxy

+You can access Mitmproxy via the hostname set for "mitmproxy_hostname"

+The mitmproxy web interface allows you to see the RAW traffic between evilginx2 and your target server.
+You can use this to check for problems and remove any IOC's.
+Mitmproxy is a dignostic tool to inspect https traffic.

 ## Development

 Does none of this work for you?
 Submit a issue and I will see what the problem is.